freer4/stackagejs/README.md

 - `_addError(errorObject)` adds an error to the _errors property
 - `_removeError(errorObject)` removes an error from the _errors property
 - `_clearErrors()` removes all errors from the _errors property
 - `_callback(record, prop)` null by default, setable callback function that will be called any time a value is modified on the record.
-Passes the record and modified prop.
+Passes the record and modified prop. //TODO should be event by default...
 - `_out()` processes all values and returns a JSON object ready for transport to the API.
 This is used internally by the `_save()` method and generally shouldn't be called manually.
 - `_typeof(prop)` shortcut to return the prop type defined on the Model
 - `_copy()` returns a new instance of the current Model with the copied values //TODO double check this isn't passing anything by reference...